-The Scuba History can hold a maximum of 999 dives and 999 diving hours.
+The Dive History Memory can hold a maximum of 999 dives and 999 diving hours.
 When these maximum values are reached, the counters will start again from zero.

-You can reset the maximum depth of scuba dives to 0.0 m/0 ft with the PC-Interface unit and the downloadable Suunto DM4 software.
+The maximum depth can be reset to 0.0 m/0 ft using the PC Interface unit and the downloadable Suunto DM4 Dive Manager software.